Skip to primary navigation Skip to content Skip to footer

 This is where you learn the wild story behind why Fairhope exists.

-In 1894, twenty-eight people from Des Moines, Iowa got together with a wild idea.
+In 1894, twenty eight people from Des Moines, Iowa got together with a wild idea.
 They had been studying an economist named Henry George who believed the only tax should be on the land itself, no matter what was built on it.
 They searched the country for the perfect spot to build a Utopia.
 They picked the bluff right here.

-In November 1894, those twenty-eight people gathered and announced the launch of a new town.
 They named it Fairhope because they believed it had a “fair hope” of success.
 Over 130 years later, we’d say it worked out.

-It’s free.
-It’s worth an hour.
-And it’s the best place to understand what makes this town different from anywhere else in the South.
+The museum sits in Fairhope’s first City Hall, built in 1928 in Spanish Mission style.
+It’s free, it’s worth an hour, and it’s the best place to understand what makes this town different from anywhere else in the South.

 Don’t miss: The exhibit on Berglin’s Ice Creamery, the first ice cream plant in the state of Alabama, opened right here in 1908.
 They also invented the little paper milk cartons used in school lunchrooms across the country.
 Yes, those came from Fairhope.